RISE Sleep Tracker

 • Gallbladder disease

-• Potential increased risk of thyroid cancer — semaglutide causes thyroid tumors in animals, but more human research is needed.
+• Increased risk of thyroid cancer — semaglutide causes thyroid tumors in animals, but more human research is needed

 These side effects happen in rare cases.
 Seek medical attention if you get serious side effects from Ozempic.
 Ozempic isn’t used to treat type 1 diabetes, and it's not clear if Ozempic is safe for those who are pregnant or breastfeeding.
 Get medical advice before taking these drugs.